Cardiff Bay: Senedd building

 The Senedd building is the building that hosts the Senedd's debating chamber and committee rooms.

 Wales Millennium Centre

 The Wales Millennium Centre is home to the Welsh National Opera.

 Norwegian Church

-The Norwegian Church Arts Centre, is a rescued historic wooden church that was rebuilt in 1992 and operates as a registered self funded not for profit charity.
+The Norwegian Church Arts Centre, is a rescued historic wooden church that was rebuilt in 1992 and operates as a registered self funded non-profit charity.
 It is managed by Cardiff Harbour Authority and is as a venue for small concerts, art exhibitions, conferences, meetings and celebrations.

-When living in Cardiff as a child, the famous children's author Roald Dahl attended this church.
+When living in Cardiff as a child, famous children's author Roald Dahl attended this church.

 Craft in the Bay

 A refurbished Victorian dockside building houses Craft in the Bay, the home of the Makers Guild in Wales.

 Techniquest

 Techniquest is an educational science & discovery centre, which also includes a science theatre and planetarium.

 Roald Dahl Plass

 Roald Dahl Plass is a large open amphitheatre style plaza frequently used as a venue for carnivals and festivals all year round.